 - In Christianity the elephant has become symbolic of Biblical stories.
 The elephant, if ridden by Peter, symbolizes the church going forth to conquer the world.
 Christian Symbols

 - Elephants are represented in art, faiths, wildlife across the world.

-Elephants are Asian or African and very intelligent and show grief, joy, anger and play.
+Elephants are Asian or African and very intelligent.
+They show grief, joy, anger and play.
 They form deep family bonds and live in a herd led by the oldest and often largest female elephants.
-Extremely intelligent, they have memories that span many years.
+They have memories that span many years.
 Roaming in herds and consuming hundreds of pounds of plant matter in a single day, elephants need a lot off food, water and space.
 However their habitats are being lost and hunters are poaching them for their ivory tusks.